Mock Swiss Steak Recipe

 Cook enough rice for each person in the family to have 1/2 to 3/4 cups.
 I like to cook a little more for leftovers.

-If you’re someone who loves having a salad before a meal, why not pack it with a hefty amount of nutrition?
-A couple of favorites include this Shrimp Cocktail Salad and Mediterranean Salad.
+If you’re someone who loves having a salad before a meal, then try this Mediterranean Salad.

 Quick and Easy Mock Swiss Steak

-Additionally, this is a budget friendly family dinner you can serve often without anyone getting tired of it.
-In fact, I’ve been using this Swiss steak recipe for more than 30 years, and we like it just as much now as we did then.
+This is a great family dinner you can serve often without anyone getting tired of it.
+In fact, I’ve been using this Swiss steak recipe for more than 40 years, and we like it just as much now as we did in the beginning.

 Update: I made this recently with cubed steak.
 It basically tasted the same, except it had a slightly different texture.
 Although we like it more with steak that hasn’t been cubed, it was still good.
 I like knowing that I can use whatever meat is on sale.

-I cooked this on the stovetop, but you can cook Swiss steak in a Crock Pot or Instant Pot.
+I cook this on the stovetop most of the time.
+However, I have cooked Swiss steak in a Crock Pot and Instant Pot just to test it out to see if the other methods work.
+And they totally do!
 It’s delicious, regardless of how you cook it.

 Ingredients